Heydar Aliyev: Career in Moscow

 Aliyev became a candidate (non-voting) member of the Soviet Politburo in 1976.
 He held this position until December 1982, when Yuri Andropov promoted him to the office of First Deputy Chairman of the USSR Council of Ministers and made him a full member of the Politburo.
 Aliyev also served at the Council of Ministers as the first deputy chairman in 1974–1979.

 Aliyev supported the Soviet invasion of Afghanistan in 1979.
 At the 1981 Party Congress, Aliyev praised Brezhnev profusely.

 On 22 November 1982, Andropov promoted Aliyev from a candidate to a full member of the Soviet Politburo and appointed him to the post of First Deputy Chairman of the Council of Ministers of the USSR, responsible for transportation and social services.
 Aliyev thus attained the highest position ever reached by an Azerbaijani in the Soviet Union.

 Aliyev was dismissed from his position as First Deputy Premier and from the Politburo by Mikhail Gorbachev in 1987, officially on health grounds, but the two had fallen out over Gorbachev's anti-corruption campaign.
-Aliyev had fallen out with Gorbachev and was one of the gold guard cleared out as part of Gorbachev's Perestroika.
+Aliyev had fallen out with Gorbachev and was one of the old guard cleared out as part of Gorbachev's Perestroika.